- March 10, 2022

 If you’ve been injured by a drunk driver, the drunk driver may not have enough assets or insurance to fully cover your claim.
 You may also want to seek punitive damages from everyone who was responsible for your accident.
-In some cases, it may be possible to hold the bar or bartender liable for a drunk driver.
+In some cases, it may be possible to hold the bar or bartender liable for damage done by a drunk driver.

 Are Bars Liable for Drunk Drivers?